verifai/multiLLM/README.md

 - **Simplified Model Registration:** The code includes a straightforward method to register models within the framework.
 This allows for the inclusion of custom LLM implementations while ensuring that the models are appropriately organized and accessible for execution.

-By using the "Multi_LLM" Python code, developers can streamline their interactions with multiple language models, seamlessly integrating them into various applications or projects.
+By using the "MultiLLM" Python code, developers can streamline their interactions with multiple language models, seamlessly integrating them into various applications or projects.
 The code promotes modularity, reusability, and parallelism in working with language models, ultimately enhancing the user experience and productivity.

 ### BaseLLM